dataArtisans/flink-training-web/exercises/popularPlaces.md

     </div>
     <div id="collapseOne" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingOne">
       <div class="panel-body" markdown="span">
-The task requires to count taxi ride records by cell id and event type (start or end record).
+This task requires to count taxi ride records by cell id and event type (start or end record).
 Hence, we need to obtain a cell id for each record and group the records by cell id and record type.
 Subsequently, we need to count every five minutes how many records arrived in each group within the last 15 minutes.
 The windows are built using a time-based sliding window and the count can done using a `WindowMapFunction`.
 Finally, the windowed stream needs to be flattened and written to a stream sink.
       </div>
     </div>
   </div>